yoasif/yoasif.github.io/_posts/2023-06-18-reddit-is-sowing-division-in-mod-teams-because-protest-is-working.markdown

 My tip right now is this.

 Make your list of demands as long as you want.
-Do you think you ae going to be able to make a difference when r/apple and r/pics and r/aww have had to fold in various amusing ways?
+Do you think you are going to be able to make a difference when r/apple and r/pics and r/aww have had to fold in [various amusing ways](https://www.theverge.com/2023/6/17/23764729/reddit-users-pics-gifs-subreddits-john-oliver)?

 You just want to maintain the protest until one side blinks.